 Building an online store for your business can be intimidating, especially if you are not technically inclined.
 But don’t worry, you’re not alone.
-The good news is that with eCommerce builders like Shopify, creating an online store has been easier these days.
+The good news is that with top eCommerce website builders like Shopify, creating an online store has been easier these days.

 This guide will assist you in determining the best method for you and show you how to set up an online store step by step.